GeorgeSammour-ai/leso-oversampling/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.18410385.svg)](https://doi.org/10.5281/zenodo.18410385)

-# LESO — Latent Entropy-guided Synthetic Oversampling
+# LEO — Latent Entropy-guided Synthetic Oversampling

-LESO is a generic, standalone oversampling tool for **binary imbalanced classification** problems.
+LEO is a generic, standalone oversampling tool for **binary imbalanced classification** problems.
 It implements the *Latent Entropy-guided Synthetic Oversampling* method proposed in our manuscript, combining **latent-state modeling** with **entropy-guided sample generation** to create informative synthetic minority samples while preserving data realism.

-The tool operates directly on **CSV datasets**, making it easy for researchers and practitioners to experiment with LESO on real-world tabular data.
+The tool operates directly on **CSV datasets**, making it easy for researchers and practitioners to experiment with LEO on real-world tabular data.

 ---